tianzhuwei/raycast-unblock/packages/docs/features/ai/cohere-web.md

 ::: warning
 This is an inverted API.
 Please use with caution.

+In the following, we found that Cohere Web also uses Cohere's official API, but with some special handling in transmission.
+It *still has the same Rate Limit issue* as the API.

-In general, we recommend that you use [Cohere's official API](./cohere) instead of Cohere Web.
+**Therefore, we recommend that you use [Cohere's official API](./cohere).**
 :::

 ::: tip